wjperkins/test-component-library/README.md

 - Run `npm link` in the library directory.
 - Run `npm link "@wjperkins/test-component-library"` in the consuming app directory.

+## Tests
+Tests are written with Vitest and React Testing Library.
+To run the tests, use `npm run test`, or `npm run test:coverage` to get coverage information.

 ## Known Issues
 - The base Tailwind CSS preflight styles are included in the library build, and then leak out into the consuming application.
 These are useful to have in the component library, but shouldn't also affect the consuming app.
 For now